- All episodes of Ozark are out now

-The fourth season of Ozark will see a host of returning (and surviving) characters as the show reaches its dreaded climax.
-Jason Bateman, who just won the SAG Award for Male Actor in a Drama Series for his role as Marty Byrde will return, along with his onscreen wife Wendy, played by the fantastic Laura Linney.
+The fourth season of Ozark sees a host of returning (and surviving) characters as the show reaches its dreaded climax.
+Jason Bateman, who won the SAG Award for Male Actor in a Drama Series for his role as Marty Byrde, will return, along with his onscreen wife Wendy, played by the fantastic Laura Linney.
 Rounding out the Byrde family are Skylar Gaertner and Sofia Hublitz as Jonah and Charlotte.

 Sadly, scene-stealer Tom Pelphrey won’t be returning this season as Wendy’s brother Ben after his heart-breaking exit in season 3.
 Additionally, we don't expect to see Janet McTeer return from the dead as Helen, who came to her shocking, bloody end in season 3’s final moments.
 That said, series favorite Julia Garner will return as the indomitable Ruth Langmore.